Ravi is a traveler and foodie who loves to visit off-the-beaten-track places and understand the culture, history and customs behind them.

 Kamakhya Devi Temple Is One of a Kind

 Yet despite the current attitude, the past was not like that.
-In fact, the people of the past celebrated fertility and sexuality and were quite open about it.
+In fact, the people of the past celebrated fertility and sexuality, and they were quite open about it.
 And one such glorious example is the Maa Kamakhya Devi temple, situated in the city of Guwahati in the Assam state in India.

 A Temple That Celebrates Female Power

 The temple is the only one in the world that celebrates one of the most natural biological processes in any woman—menstruation.
 Here it is revered as a symbol of a woman’s ability to give birth and to continue the cycle of mankind.
-The deity and temple of Kamakhya is a celebration of this ‘Shakti’ or power found within every woman.
+The deity and temple of Kamakhya is a celebration of this ‘Shakti’, or the power found within every woman.

 And the uniqueness of the temple stems from the fact that the temple has no image or idol of the deity.
-Instead, there is a stone on which the symbol of ‘Yoni’ or the female genitalia has been sculptured.
+Instead, there is a stone on which the symbol of ‘Yoni’, or the female genitalia, has been sculptured.
 The stone is kept moist from the oozing of a natural spring within the cave.
 Offerings of flowers and leaves are made to the Yoni that are then distributed among the devotees.

 The Story of the Kamakhya Temple